Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 Here are some of the main disadvantages that you should be aware of before diving in:

 - After you secure a business line of credit, it could count against you when you apply for other funding.
 Potential providers might see the line of credit as a liability.
 A provider must count your line of credit as debt, even if you aren’t currently using it.
-You could get turned down for other funding if you have an active line of credit.
+As a result, you could be denied other funding if you have an active line of credit.

 - Many providers will require you to give updated financial records every time you want to borrow money.

-- Some businesses spend the money on unnecessary expenses just because the money is there.
+- Some businesses spend money on unnecessary expenses just because the money is there.

-- The regulation isn’t there yet with this type of funding.
+- There aren’t heavy regulations regarding this type of financing.
 That means you will not be as protected as you might be using a credit card.
-Watch out for penalty fees for going over your limit, making a late payment, or not using the credit line for an extended period.
+Watch out for penalty fees for exceeding your limit, making a late payment, or not using the credit line for an extended period.

 - Interest can add up faster than with a credit card.
-On a line a credit, the interest begins to accrue as soon as you take the money out, instead of at the start of the next billing cycle like with a credit card.
+On a line of credit, the interest begins to accrue as soon as you take the money out, instead of at the start of the next billing cycle, like with a credit card.

 Is it Possible to Find an Online Business Line of Credit?